Employer Insights

 One additional benefit for the employer is that all compensation for leave taken under Paid Leave Oregon is paid and managed by the state directly, rather than the employer.

-“Top-up” PLO Benefits with Paid Time Off
+“Top-up” PLO Benefits with Paid Time Off (PTO)

-Further changes being made to PLO include a new provision that clarifies employees’ ability to “top-up” their PLO benefits with paid time off.
-For employees who make a certain amount, PLO does not completely replace their wages, however, employees may use accrued paid sick leave to “top up” their PLO benefits.
-If an employee chooses to “top up” their PLO benefits, the benefits may only be topped up to 100% of the employee’s wages.
+For employees who make a certain amount, Paid Leave Oregon does not completely replace wages; however, employees may use either accrued paid sick leave, vacation leave, or any other offered PTO to “top up” their Paid Leave Oregon benefits.
+If an employee chooses to “top up” Paid Leave Oregon benefits, the benefits may only be topped up to 100% of the employee’s wages.

 Exemptions from Garnishment